Scotch College, Melbourne

-The college was established in 1851 as The Melbourne Academy in a house in Spring Street, Melbourne, by James Forbes of the Free Presbyterian Church of Victoria.
+The college was established in 1851 as The Melbourne Academy in a house in Spring Street, Melbourne, by the Free Presbyterian Church of Victoria at the urging of James Forbes.
 It is the oldest extant secondary school in Victoria and celebrated its sesquicentenary in 2001.

 Scotch is a founding member of the Associated Public Schools of Victoria (APS), and is affiliated with the International Boys' Schools Coalition (IBSC), the Junior School Heads Association of Australia (JSHAA), the Australian Boarding Schools' Association (ABSA), the Association of Independent Schools of Victoria (AISV), and the Headmasters' and Headmistresses' Conference.
 The School is a member of the Global Alliance of Leading-Edge Schools.

 An investigation by The Age and The Sydney Morning Herald in 2021 found that Scotch is one of Australia's richest schools, and had the largest financial investment portfolio of any Australian school (valued at the time at more than $144 million).

 History

 Scotch College is the oldest surviving secondary school in Victoria.
-Its foundation was due to the initiative of James Forbes, of the Free Presbyterian Church, who arrived in 1838 as the first settled Christian minister in what became the colony of Victoria in 1851.
+Its foundation was due to the initiative of James Forbes, of the Free Presbyterian Church, who had arrived in 1838 as the first settled Christian minister in what became the colony of Victoria in 1851.
 It is "the outcome of the old Scottish ideal of education", in which church and school were inextricably connected.
 The school opened on 6 October 1851, under the name of the Melbourne Academy in a small house in Spring Street, with Robert Lawson, a Scot from Edinburgh University, as the first principal.
 The house was soon outgrown, as was a larger one on the northwest corner of Spring and Little Collins Streets (later the Ulster Family Hotel) and the Church applied to the government for a grant of land.
 Two acres were reserved for the school on Eastern Hill and substantial new buildings were erected there in 1853.
 The cost was met partly by a government grant and partly from funds raised by the friends of the school.

 Lawson resigned in 1856.
 Under his successor, Alexander Morrison, the school grew and prospered; it came under the oversight of the newly formed Presbyterian Church of Victoria in 1859.
-Morrison had been Rector of Hamilton Academy and remained at Scotch for 46 years, during almost all of which time his brother Robert was a master of the college.
+Morrison had been Rector of St John’s Grammar School, Hamilton, Lanarkshireand remained at Scotch for 46 years, during almost all of which time his brother Robert was a master of the college.
 William Still Littlejohn, who took over the school in 1904, served for 29 years, and his successor, Colin Macdonald Gilray, for 19.
 So, when the school became the first in Victoria to celebrate its centenary, Gilray was only the fourth principal.

-Gilray was succeeded in 1953 by R. Selby Smith, an Old Rugbeian who had served in the Royal Navy during the war and was at the time of his appointment Deputy Director of Education for Warwickshire.
+Gilray was succeeded in 1953 by R. Selby Smith, an Old Rugbeian who had served in the Royal Navy during the war and was at the time of his appointment deputy director of Education for Warwickshire.
 Smith resigned in 1964 to become the Foundation Dean of Education at Monash University.

 C. O. Healey, who had been Headmaster of Sydney Grammar School since 1951, succeeded Smith.
 Healey retired in January 1975.